 5. Donate or Sell Unwanted Items

 Don’t forget—instead of throwing away unwanted items, you can donate them to a charity or shelter or try to sell them.
-I have a box in the basement where I regularly toss something when I notice that we’re not currently using it.
+I have a box in the basement where I regularly toss something when I notice we’re not currently using it.
 When the box fills up, I may take a second look at the items before donating them, but often I find that if we haven’t missed it while it’s been sitting in the box, then it’s fine to give it away.

 It’s understandable if you don’t know where to start, but using the above tips and tricks for decluttering your home will help you turn around the mess in no time.
 Reap the mental and physical benefits of decluttering your home and make a habit of doing this a couple of times a year.